 - Home improvement projects – Summer is the best time for any home improvement projects.
 Perform any paint touch-ups and repair any exterior damages.

 Fall is all about preparing for the winter.
 Once you’ve done the annual fall cleaning, ensure that everything is in working order for winter.

 - Smoke and carbon monoxide detectors – Fall is usually the time when this should be done.
 Replace the batteries in your detectors and do a test to ensure they’re still functioning.

 - Service the boiler – It’s now approaching the time when your boiler will be working overtime.
 Change the filter and inspect it for any cracks or damage.
-If possible, have a professional service it.
+If possible, have a professional service.

 Winter need not be the time of your discontent.
-Although this is the time for buckling down there are still some things you can do for preparing your home.
+Although this is the time for buckling down, there are still some things you can do to prepare your home.

-- Inspect fire extinguishers – It’s good to do this every season but with increased kitchen activity over winter now is a good time to do it.
+- Inspect fire extinguishers – It’s good to do this every season, but now is a good time to do it with increased kitchen activity over winter.
 Check the pressure gauge and inspect it for any cracks or missing parts.

 - Stock up on supplies – if you have a fireplace or stove, stock up on firewood.
 Also, have plenty of ice melt for clearing your steps or driveway.